Why choose Hopewell?

 Landlord services in Bristol

-We manage a large portfolio of properties in Bristol with hundreds of satisfied landlords and offer a variety of services, from a hands off approach to an end to end offering, taking care of everything from marketing your property to tenant enquiries and lettings management.
-All this allows you to maximise your rental income with the minimum of hassle.
+We manage an extensive portfolio of properties in Bristol with hundreds of satisfied landlords and offer a range of services, from a hands-off approach to an end-to-end offering, taking care of everything from marketing your property to tenant enquiries and lettings management.
+All this allows you to maximise your rental income with minimum hassle.

 Property management packages

-Our professional property management experts have years of experience dealing with all levels of property owner, from large scale investors to single property landlords.
-Whatever your portfolio looks like, we take the time and care to ensure that your property is being managed effectively and is compliant with current legislation.
+Our professional property management experts have years of experience dealing with all levels of property owners, from large-scale investors to single property landlords.
+Whatever your portfolio looks like, we will take the time and care to ensure that your property is managed effectively and is compliant with current legislation

-If you just don’t have the time to deal with your tenant’s telephone calls and the resulting work, then our comprehensive Management service could be for you.
-This package includes everything in the Let Only package but we’ll also be the first line of communication with your tenants.
+If you are searching for a way to unload your tenants’ phone calls and enquiries, then our comprehensive Management service could be for you.
+This package includes everything in the Let Only package.
+But in addition to the Let Only package, we will also be the first line of communication with your tenants.

-Our Managed Lets package is designed to give you maximum peace of mind by relieving you of the commitment of being a full-time landlord.
-With this option, you can sit back and relax, knowing we’ve got you completely covered.
+Our Managed Lets package is carefully curated to give you maximum peace of mind and relieves you of the commitment of being a full-time landlord.
+With this option, you can sit back and relax, knowing we have you completely covered.

-We will conduct an initial viewing to give our opinion on the rental value and take professional photos ready to advertise the property on both our website and Rightmove.
-We will also, where permitted, erect a “to let” board in a prominent location.
+We will conduct an initial viewing to give our opinion on the rental value and take professional photos ready to advertise the property on our website and Rightmove.
+Where permitted, we will erect a To-Let board in a prominent location.

-Once we have agreed on a rental price we will advertise your property and begin viewings.
-After any viewings take place we will report back to you with tenants feedback and send over any offers that are made on the property.
-Once you have accepted an offer we will take a holding deposit (capped at one weeks rent from the tenants) and begin the referencing process.
+Once we have agreed on a rental price, we will advertise your property and begin viewings.
+After any viewings occur, we will report back to you with the tenants’ feedback and send over any offers made on the property.
+Once you have accepted, we will take a holding deposit (capped at one week’s rent from the tenants) and begin the referencing process.
 We will update you throughout this process.

-When referencing is complete we will draw up a contract for you to check over and then send this out to the tenants to sign, before sending on to you to sign.
-Finally, when we have a fully signed contract we will send all referencing information electronically and your new tenants can move in on the agreed move date.
-A handover email will be sent to the tenants as well making the move in process as smooth as possible for all parties.
+When referencing is complete, we will draw up a contract for you to check over and then send this out to the tenants to sign before sending it to you for your signature.
+Finally, when we have a fully signed contract, we will send all referencing information electronically, and your new tenants can move in on the agreed move date.
+A handover email will be sent to the tenants, making the move-in process as smooth as possible for all parties.

 * up to six tenants then £50 extra per tenant per property

-Our Tenant Find service is aimed towards landlords who like to be hands on with their property but need help finding suitable tenants.
-We will market your property, conduct viewings, forward offers to you for your approval and, once you are happy, we will hand over all the relevant information for you to take over.
+Our Tenant Find service is perfect for landlords who like to be hands-on with their property but need help finding suitable tenants.
+We will market your property, conduct viewings, and forward offers to you for your approval, and once you are happy, we will hand over all the relevant information for you to take over.

-Before we begin marketing your property, we will conduct an initial viewing to give our opinion on the rental value, agree on a rental price and take a set of keys to the property to be stored in our secure system.
-Professional photos can also be taken at this time.
-We will then advertise your property on both our website and our Rightmove Profile and erect a “to let” board where allowed in a prominent location.
+Before we begin marketing your property, we will conduct an initial viewing to give our opinion on the rental value, agree on a rental price and take a set of keys to the property stored in our secure system.
+We will also arrange for our professional photographer to take photos at this time.
+We will then advertise your property on our website and our Rightmove Profile and erect a To-Let board where allowed in a prominent location.

 We will then pre-qualify prospective tenants via email and phone calls and arrange viewings.
-After any viewings take place we will report back to you with tenants feedback and send over any offers that are made on your property.
-Once you have accepted an offer and taken a holding deposit we can then take the property offline and cancel any remaining viewings.
+After many viewings, we will report to you with tenants’ feedback and send over any offers made on your property.
+Once you accept an offer and take a holding deposit, we can take the property offline and cancel any remaining viewings.

 £100.00 + VAT